Skip to main content

 Admin SSH Port 22 + Ed25519 Key None

-Vendor Web Terminal Full recording (hidden from vendor)
+Vendor Web Terminal Full recording, recordings hidden from vendor

-1. Vendors access only via Teleport Web/SSH and do not need Tailscale.
+1. Vendors access only through Teleport Web/SSH; they do not get Tailscale.

-2. Vendor roles constrain login users and visible nodes (label-based isolation).
+2. Vendor roles restrict login users and visible nodes, with labels for isolation.

 # Example: node labels (vendor name redacted)